-NSW updates gas and electrical consumer safety laws
+NSW updates gas and electricity consumer safety laws

 The new laws outline the requirements in 3 key areas:

 - Minimum consumer safety standards must be maintained during gas fitting and electricity equipment installation

 - All gas and electrical installations must have safety warnings, notices and instructions for use and safe disposal

 - All faulty gas and electrical appliances that are seized as a result of inspections, must be adequately compensated for